coderefinery/workshop-outro/README.md

 **If you would like to get involved** in teaching/tutoring/material:
   - please write to us, every contribution most welcome
+  - if you would like to reuse some of our material, we can probably support you

 We use [Zulip](https://zulipchat.com) to discuss within our team and community.
 We discuss in the open and **you can join our chat**: https://coderefinery.zulipchat.com.